Color Palette Generator

 How many colors should a palette have?

 Most brand palettes use 4–6 colors.
 Design systems typically expand to 8–12 to accommodate semantic roles (primary, secondary, success, warning, error, neutrals).
-PhotoTones supports 6 by default, up to 12 on Pro.
+PhotoTones supports 6 by default, up to 12 on PhotoTones Pro.

 Can I save and share a generated palette?